nodejs/node/doc/contributing/maintaining-V8.md

 [^1]: Node.js 0.12 and older are intentionally omitted from this document
     as their support has ended.

-[^2]: On macOS, The V8 tests require a full Xcode install, not just the "command
+[^2]: On macOS, the V8 tests require a full Xcode install, not just the "command
     line tools" for Xcode.

 [ChromiumReleaseCalendar]: https://www.chromium.org/developers/calendar